-- 2. Includes balances with banks. - 3.
-Other industries include developer financing portfolio. - 4.
-Includes investment in government securities held under held-to-maturity category. - 5.
-Includes all entities considered for Basel III capital adequacy computation.
+2. Includes balances with banks.

+3. Other industries include investment in government securities held under held-to-maturity category, developer financing portfolio and venture capital funds.

+4. Includes all entities considered for Basel III capital adequacy computation.

 Exposures to industries (other than retail finance) in excess of 5% of total exposure c.
-Maturity pattern of assets (December 31, 2014)
+Maturity pattern of assets